 Dallas Flatbed Truck Accident Lawyers

 Flatbed trucks carry a range of large, heavy equipment, from massive pipes to oversized construction equipment to actual homes that need to be transported.
-Given the size of these trucks and the weighty payload they carry, an accident with a flatbed truck can result in devastating injuries and fatalities.
+Given the size of these trucks and their weighty payload, an accident with a flatbed truck can result in devastating injuries and fatalities.

 If you sustained injuries in a flatbed truck accident in Dallas, you should contact The Benton Law Firm immediately.
 Our Dallas flatbed truck accident lawyers understand the pain you experienced, and we want to help you hold the truck driver accountable for the crash.

-When you hire us, we’ll immediately start working on your case and locate evidence that proves the negligence of the at-fault party.
+When you hire us, we’ll immediately start working on your case and locate evidence proving the at-fault party’s negligence.
 You can depend on us to fight vigorously and skillfully for the justice and compensation you deserve.

-To find out more about how we can secure the best possible outcome in your case, call (214) 777-7777, and schedule your free consultation.
+To learn more about how we can secure the best possible outcome in your case, call (214) 777-7777, and schedule your free consultation.

 What Is a Flatbed Truck?

 The design of a flatbed truck is basically how it sounds.
 There’s a front cab with an attached trailer bed that’s flat and doesn’t have sides or a roof.
-Unlike big rigs and tractor-trailers, which have enclosed cargo areas, flatbeds have an open space to facilitate the transport of oversized cargo.
+Unlike big rigs and tractor-trailers, which have enclosed cargo areas, flatbeds have an open space to transport oversized cargo.

-There are different sizes and weights depending on the type of flatbed truck and the cargo its transporting.
-Most are 48 feet long; however, some can be as long as 53 feet like standard semi-trucks.
+Different sizes and weights depend on the type of flatbed truck and its cargo.
+Most are 48 feet long; however, some can be as long as 53 feet, like standard semi-trucks.
 They’re usually no more than 8.5 feet wide and weigh up to 80,000 pounds while carrying cargo.
-They can come in a rigid design, which means the trailer connects to the cab without using a hitching mechanism, or an articulate design, which does include a hitching mechanism.
+They can come in a rigid design, which means the trailer connects to the cab without a hitching mechanism, or an articulate design, including a hitching mechanism.